hanabi/hanabi.github.io/Reference.md

 ### The Trash Push Prompt & The Trash Push Finesse

-* If you see that a player *Trash Pushes* an unplayable one-away from playable card, it is a signal to you that you have the connecting card.
+* If a player performs a *Trash Push* on a *one-away-from-playable* card, it is a signal that someone else has the connecting card as a *Prompt* or a *Finesse*.

 ### The Unnecessary Trash Push